Have you wondered how small businesses reduce their taxes?

 The retirement exemption

-A taxpayer may apply capital proceeds from the disposal of a CGT asset to the retirement exemption, up to a lifetime maximum of $500,000.
-As it is not necessary to retire, the concession can be utilised more than once.
+A taxpayer is permitted, up to a lifetime maximum of $500,000, to apply capital earnings from the disposal of a CGT asset against the retirement exemption.
+Because it is not required to retire, the concession can be used more than once whenever it is needed.

 The 50% active asset reduction